fenago/Grokking-Deep-Learning/Lab_2.md

 As a heads-up, in this chapter we evaluate only one simple way of measuring error: mean squared error.
 It’s but one of many ways to evaluate the accuracy of a neural network.
 This step will give you a sense for how much you missed, but that isn’t enough to be able to learn.
-The output of the compare logic is a “hot or cold” type signal.
-Given some prediction, you’ll calculate an error measure that says either “a lot” or “a little.”
+The output of the compare logic is a "hot or cold" type signal.
+Given some prediction, you’ll calculate an error measure that says either "a lot" or "a little."
 It won’t tell you why you missed, what direction you missed, or what you should do to fix the error.
-It more or less says “big miss,” “little miss,” or “perfect prediction.”
+It more or less says "big miss," "little miss," or "perfect prediction."
 What to do about the error is captured in the next step, learn.